EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/05_query.md

 ## Conclusion
 As you can see, we only added around 10 lines of code in these last two pages...
 But we introduced so many new concepts!
 That's the most exciting part about the ECS pattern.
-You can do **so** much with so little code!
+You can do **so** much with so little code.

 You will know that you completed the last two pages correctly if:
 - The behavior has not changed for your project.
 You can still see the sphere in the Scene.
-- You open another project _(eg: The `default-project` provided by the engine)_ and the Sphere is gone!
+- You open another project _(eg: the `default-project` provided by the engine)_...
+  and the Sphere is gone!

 Lets put everything together.